algobulls/pyalgotrading/docs/support/support_pyalgo.md

 [![pythonbuild](../python_build/imgs_v2/python_build_need_support.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](../python_build/imgs_v2/python_build_need_support.png)

 After clicking on `Need Support`, you'll see a popup window.
-Here, select the strategy for which you need assistance.
+Here, select the strategy for which you need assistance and explain you issue in brief.

 [![pythonbuild](../python_build/imgs_v2/python_build_select_strategy.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](../python_build/imgs_v2/python_build_select_strategy.png)